- Who We Are

 Ellie is a senior fellow who is currently working on several long-term projects for the Center.
 She was formerly involved in fellowship advising and working with students and alumnae interested in exploring health careers and graduate study.

 After graduating from Wellesley with a degree in Italian, Ellie completed a Master’s degree in Italian Language and Literature from Middlebury College.
 She worked for several years in Boston with the Italian government and then taught Italian for three years at the University of Massachusetts in Boston.

-During her tenure at the Center for Work and Service, Liz has worked on several innovative strategic initiatives, including the development of a shared interest group for Wellesley College Alumnae in Careers with a Conscience and the Learning from Lawyers Conference.
+During her tenure at the Center for Work and Service, Liz has worked on several innovative strategic initiatives, including the development of the Learning from Lawyers Conference and a shared interest networking group, Wellesley College Alumnae in Careers with a Conscience, that launched with 300 members.
 Before working at Wellesley, Liz spent twelve years in program, development, and management roles in several nonprofit organizations.

-Liz graduated summa cum laude from Southern Connecticut State University with a BS in Health Education.
-She is also the immediate past president of the Northeast Association of Pre-Law Advisors.
+Liz graduated summa cum laude from Southern Connecticut State University with a BS in Health Education, and pursued graduate level education at the Boston University School of Management.
+She is a certified Myers-Briggs Type Indicator (MBTI) Master Practitioner and a past president of the Northeast Association of Pre-Law Advisors (NAPLA).

 Dana graduated from Middlebury College in Vermont and has a Master’s Degree in Education from Harvard University.

-MaryBeth Callery, assistant to director of fellowship and preprofessional programs
+MaryBeth is the assistant to director of fellowship and preprofessional programs.